Ariannebez/RestaurantApi/Documentation/docs/staff.md

 * street
 * townId

-Below is an exmaple on how to create a new client (all variables are required)
+Below is an exmaple on how to create a new worker (all variables are required)

 ### Body